 Luckily, Windows computers come with built-in tools (SFC & DISM), which can be used to check System Files for errors and repair them.

-You can find the steps to repair system files using SFC & DISM in this guide: How to Repair Corrupted System Files In Windows 11/10.
+You can find the steps to check system files for damage and repair them in this guide: How to Repair Corrupted System Files In Windows 11/10.

 Visual effects like animations and transparencies consume processing power, which can have an adverse impact on the performance of low end and budget computers.

-You can limit the impact of visual effects on CPU usage by setting visual effects for best performance on your computer (instead of best appearance).
+You can limit the impact of visual effects on CPU usage by setting visual effects for best performance on the computer (instead of best appearance).

 3. On the next screen, click on Visual Effects tab and select Adjust for best performance option.